 Social impact measurement is a process and framework for measuring and attributing positive social change to an organization’s direct actions.
 For example, a non-profit shelter and food pantry will measure metrics like:

 As we can already see in this example, there’s a relationship between an impact organization’s operations (collecting and distributing food, existing within and engaging its local community), measurement (# of meals served), and positive social benefit (ex: better health and housing outcomes), defined around a problem statement or theory of change strategy.
 Social impact measurement understands this relationship between actions, impact, and outcomes through data.

-In this sense, social impact measurement is a process that encompasses several components:
+In this sense, social impact measurement is a process or cycle with encompasses several steps: